martibosch/swisslandstats-geopy/README.md

 ```
 ![landstats-vaud](examples/landstats_vaud.png)

-See the [example notebook](https://github.com/martibosch/swisslandstats-geopy/blob/master/examples/overview.ipynb) for an overview
+See the [swisslandstats-notebooks](https://github.com/martibosch/swisslandstats-notebooks) repository for a more thorough overview.

 ## Installation